-- develop a thorough understanding of the concept of Hydroponics, Aeroponics and Organic farming. - trained in establishing a hydroponic facility.
-Students will learn the development of various organic products such as biopesticides, biofertilizers and bio-growth promoters. - understand various government policies in marketing of hydroponic and organic produce. - understand Good Agricultural Practices associated with protected agriculture.
+- develop a thorough understanding of the concept of Hydroponics, Aeroponics and Organic farming. - be trained in establishing a hydroponic facility.
+Students will learn the development of various organic products such as biopesticides, biofertilizers and bio-growth promoters. - be able to understand and explain various government policies in marketing of hydroponic and organic produce. - Understand and apply Good Agricultural Practices associated with protected agriculture.